teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/COMPLETE-EVENING-SUMMARY-GLOW-V2.md

 The location analysis we added to every archived file - that's not just documentation.
 It's philosophical reasoning about where things belong.
 When I explained why graindualwifi stays in team 06, I didn't just say "because configuration."
 I explained The Lovers' conscious choice between two paths is literally the core feature.
 The philosophy determines the structure.

-When I wrote the Ketos and Babashka scripts with extensive Glow V2 comments, I wasn't just explaining syntax.
+When I wrote the Steel and Steel scripts with extensive Glow V2 comments, I wasn't just explaining syntax.
 I was teaching principles.
 "Safety first - Panthera protects what matters."
 That's not fluff.
 That's the reason we back up the README before creating the symlink.

 When I transformed the README into conversational Glow V2 voice, asking "Does this make sense?" - that's not rhetorical.
 It's the listening teacher actually checking for understanding, even when reading is asynchronous.